Liberal Arts Courses

 Students in the Bachelor's degree program take two semesters of Foundation Courses.

-- Foundations in Reading and Writing
+- Foundations in Reading, Writing, and Speaking

 Students in the Bachelor's degree program take one semester of each Core Course.